 If the task is not in the DORMANT state, the service call does not queue a request for activation and returns an E_OBJ error.
-(However, if the task is in the NON-EXISTENT state, an E_NOEXS error is returned.)
+If the task is in the NON-EXISTENT state, it returns an E_NOEXS error.

 A task cannot specify its own task ID in tskid.
 If a task does specify its own task ID, sta_tsk returns an E_OBJ error because the task is not in the DORMANT state.